 Cars with steel rims have removable wheel covers.
 Use the removal tool to hook in and pull off any full-wheel wheel covers.
 Alternatively, the wheel covers can be pulled away by hand.

-Screw together the towing eye with the wheel wrench* until the stop position in accordance with the following figure.
+Screw together the towing eye with the wheel wrench* to the stop position.

-The towing eye must be screwed into all threads in the wheel bolt wrench.
+The towing eye must be screwed all the way into the wheel bolt wrench.

 Remove the plastic caps from the wheel bolts with the intended tool.